Amychy/alx_capstone_project/README.md

 - **Responsive Design**: CSS media queries and responsive design techniques ensure that the quiz game is accessible and user-friendly on various devices and screen sizes.

-- **Git**: Utilized for version control, allowing for easy tracking of changes and collaboration among project contributors.
+- **Git**: Utilized for version control, allowing for easy tracking of changes.

-- **Database (Optional)**: Depending on the project's complexity, a database system such as MySQL or SQLite might be used for storing user data, quiz scores, or additional information.
+- **Database**: A database system MySQL was used for storing user data, quiz scores, or additional information.

-- **API Integration (Optional)**: If the project includes external data sources or services, APIs may be integrated to fetch or provide information dynamically.
+- **API Integration**: APIs was integrated to fetch or provide information dynamically.

 These technologies work together to create a seamless and feature-rich quiz game that offers an engaging and educational experience for users.